kapouer/matchdom/README.md

 Depending on the types that are made available by the loaded plugins, body is automatically coerced in a DOM node or kept as a string.

+The `debug` flag tells matchdom to rethrow filters exceptions, instead of just logging them.

 ## compatibility